18 July, 2019 By: Byron Mathioudakis

 How long does charging take?
 Will charge times improve?

-This depends entirely on the power source and type of EV.
-From as little as 15 minutes for the latest fast-charge-capable EV at an ultra-rapid station with up to 350kW on offer, or from about 40 minutes with 100kW chargers for higher-end cars like Teslas, to nearly 40 hours for a Tesla Model S with a 100kWh battery pack using a 10A household socket.
+This depends entirely on the power source and type of electric car.
+From as little as 15 minutes for the latest fast-charge-capable electric car at an ultra-rapid station with up to 350kW on offer, or from about 40 minutes with 100kW chargers for higher-end cars like Teslas, to nearly 40 hours for a Tesla Model S with a 100kWh battery pack using a 10A household socket.
 Just keep in mind that an overnight charge every couple of days should keep most average commuters topped up and moving.

-These charge times are likely to keep reducing as EVs, batteries and charging technology are constantly evolving and improving.
+These charge times are likely to keep reducing as electric cars, batteries and charging technology are constantly evolving and improving.

 How far can you go on one charge?